CSE 30th Anniversary | Cybersecurity at CSE

 Maritime Cyber Conference 2021: The executive cyber risk viewpoint and how it relates to the maritime cyber landscape

-Automation and rapid digitalisation are enabling the maritime industry to be more efficient.
-However, this also demands a dynamic regulatory framework, advanced operational mechanisms and organisational culture in place to secure the cyber perimeter.
+Automation and rapid digitalization are enabling the maritime industry to be more efficient.
+However, this also demands a dynamic regulatory framework, advanced operational mechanisms and organizational culture in place to secure the cyber perimeter.

 How has cyber threat and security landscape evolved in the maritime industry?
 How does it impact its operations?
 What strategies works best to defend the critical infrastructure?
 Maritime Cyber Security 2021 is a virtual meet aimed at discussing strategies that could "Enhance the Operational Resilience" of maritime industry.